recyclejs/recycle/README.md

 ## Todo
-Even though most of the code from v1 is the same in v2, in order to be released without `beta`, documentation and examples needs to be updated.
+Even though most of the code from v1 is the same in v2, in order to be released without `beta`, its documentation and examples needs to be updated.

 ## Difference From 1.0
 In version 2, Recycle has no dependencies.